public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 exception |

-activeCount, checkAccess, clone, countStackFrames, currentThread, destroy, dumpStack, enumerate, getAllStackTraces, getContextClassLoader, getDefaultUncaughtExceptionHandler, getId, getName, getPriority, getStackTrace, getState, getThreadGroup, getUncaughtExceptionHandler, holdsLock, interrupted, isAlive, isDaemon, join, join, join, resume, run, setContextClassLoader, setDaemon, setDefaultUncaughtExceptionHandler, setName, setPriority, setUncaughtExceptionHandler, sleep, sleep, stop, stop, suspend, toString, yield
+activeCount, checkAccess, clone, countStackFrames, currentThread, destroy, dumpStack, enumerate, getAllStackTraces, getContextClassLoader, getDefaultUncaughtExceptionHandler, getId, getName, getPriority, getStackTrace, getState, getThreadGroup, getUncaughtExceptionHandler, holdsLock, interrupted, isAlive, isDaemon, join, join, join, resume, run, setContextClassLoader, setDaemon, setDefaultUncaughtExceptionHandler, setName, setPriority, setUncaughtExceptionHandler, sleep, sleep, stop, stop, suspend, toString, yieldequals, finalize, getClass, hashCode, notify, notifyAll, wait, wait, waitisDaemon, setDaemonpublic RealtimeThread(SchedulingParameters scheduling, ReleaseParameters<?> release, MemoryParameters memory, MemoryArea area, ConfigurationParameters config, RealtimeThreadGroup group, java.lang.Runnable logic)

-.
+Runnable.
 The realtime thread group of the new

-thread is inherited from its parent task unless group
+thread is inherited from its parent task unless group is set.

 The newly-created realtime thread is associated with the

-scheduler in effect during execution of the constructor.scheduling
+scheduler in effect during execution of the constructor.scheduling - The SchedulingParameters associated with

-(And possibly other instances of Schedulable
+this (And possibly other instances of Schedulable).
+When scheduling is

-and the creator is a schedulable,
+null and the creator is a schedulable,

-is a clone of the creator's
+SchedulingParameters is a clone of the creator's

-value created in the same memory area as this
+value created in the same memory area as this.

-When scheduling
+When scheduling is null and the

 creator is a Java thread, the contents and type of the new

-object is governed by the
+SchedulingParameters object is governed by the

-- The ReleaseParameters
+associated scheduler.release - The ReleaseParameters associated with

-(and possibly other instances of
+this (and possibly other instances of

-is null
+Schedulable).
+When release is null

-will use a clone of the
+the new RealtimeThread will use a clone of the

-for the associated
+default ReleaseParameters for the associated

 scheduler created in the memory area that contains the

-- The MemoryParameters
+RealtimeThread object.memory - The MemoryParameters associated with

-(and possibly other instances of
+this (and possibly other instances of

-).
-When memory
+Schedulable).
+When memory is

-, the new
+null, the new

-RealtimeThread
+RealtimeThread receives

-value for its memory parameters,
+null value for its memory parameters,

 and the amount or rate of memory allocation for the

-new thread is unrestricted, and it may access the heap.area
+new thread is unrestricted, and it may access the heap.area - The initial MemoryArea of this handler.config - The ConfigurationParameters associated

-(and possibly other instances
+with this (and possibly other instances

-).
-When config
+of Schedulable).
+When config is

-, this RealtimeThread
+null, this RealtimeThread

 will reserve no space for preallocated exceptions and